Skip to content

 While most summer camps try to be well-rounded, offering a variety of sports, food, and social options, Tannen’s, as it’s colloquially referred to, offers one thing: Magic.
 Sure, you can choose what kind of magic you study in your classes (yes, you take classes at this camp, and everyone is perfectly fine with this), but magic is the only thing you’ll do.

 The good news is you can learn anything.
-Each day consists of your main class (close-up, stage, or parlour magic), a workshop (comedy, business, mentalism, and many more), a lecture, and a full-length evening show featuring some of the country’s best professional magicians.
+Each day consists of your main class (close-up, stage, or parlor magic), a workshop (comedy, business, mentalism, and many more), a lecture, and a full-length evening show featuring some of the country’s best professional magicians.

 The electricity at camp is totally consuming.
-Kids grow up watching titans of magic on TV and Youtube, and all of a sudden, those same magicians are making surprise appearances on the evening show and bringing the house down, and then jamming with campers afterwards.
+Kids grow up watching titans of magic on TV and YouTube, and all of a sudden, those same magicians are making surprise appearances on the evening show and bringing the house down, and then jamming with campers afterwards.